 Please note that the application procedures have changed for 2016.
 To apply, applicants should submit a two-page vita; and an essay/paper which does not exceed 25 pages, including end notes and bibliography, and which fulfills one of the following criteria: unpublished, accepted for publication, or published in 2015 or 2016.
 Relevant submissions will demonstrate an affinity with Anzaldua’s oeuvre, vision, or political commitments and should address connections among some or all of the following categories: race, ethnicity, citizenship, class, gender, sexuality, and dis/ability.
 Eligible participants in the ASA annual meeting are encouraged to apply.
 Papers and CVs must be submitted electronically by MAY 1, 2016, to the committee chair, Ebony Coletu (email@example.com).
 Late submissions will not be accepted.

 The Gloria E. Anzaldua Award for Independent Scholars, Contingent or Community College Faculty is funded through a program of voluntary contributions.
-The ASA is committed to a very active solicitation of members’ contributions to underscore the importance of subsidizing and encouraging the participation of independent scholars and contingent or community college faculty in the annual meeting, Members can do this now (click here) or on the dues remittance form to indicate that members have added to their registration or dues payments a tax-deductible contribution to the fund.
-The American Studies Association is a 501 (3c) not-for-profit organization chartered in the District of Columbia eligible to receive tax deductible donations and contributions.
+The ASA is committed to a very active solicitation of members’ contributions to underscore the importance of subsidizing and encouraging the participation of independent scholars and contingent or community college faculty in the annual meeting, Members can do this now (click here).
+Specify “I wish to contribute to the Anzaldua Prize Fund on “Order Comments” during check out.